Aug 07, 2024 Categories: Articles and Awards, Blog, Brand Communications, Stanton Team Tags:

 As mentioned above, any PR professional who has taken the time to wade through a presentation built for a congressional committee knows that the messaging and structure of government affairs is very different from what the media is looking for.
 The legal language put together by GA professionals needs translation for a wider, less well-versed audience—both media and consumers.

 The first job is ensuring the technical terms used will be understood.
-This might require using simpler language for some, providing examples, or even creating a glossary of terms that reporters can use for easy reference.
+This might require providing examples for some, or creating a glossary of terms that reporters can use for easy reference.

 The second job is formulating an argument structure.
 The PR mandate is to use persuasive language that makes both rational and emotional arguments to the reader.
 While there may be some emotion in government affairs products, it certainly isn’t front and center.
-PR professionals are skilled in showing how proposed or current regulations are hampering the growth of a business sector—or, more importantly, harming the American consumer.
+PR professionals skillfully show how proposed or current regulations hamper the growth of a business sector—or, more importantly, harm the American consumer.
 Through emotional language and compelling examples, PR can add a new dimension to the argument.

 When it comes to the rational argument, GA has it in spades.
 Sometimes, it’s actually too much.
 It’s not uncommon for a GA team to cite six statistics from four studies—all dutifully footnoted.
-This is anathema to PR, where only one or two examples are needed to do the job, or you risk losing the reader.
+This contradicts PR, where a few examples are enough to do the job, or you risk losing the reader.

-Once the language is tuned up, PR teams must have the GA experts double-check the work to ensure nothing conflicts with their efforts or was inadvertently misrepresented.
+Once the language is tuned up, PR teams must have the GA experts double-check the work to ensure their efforts aren’t conflicting or misrepresented.
 After signoff, you’re ready for the media.

 Taking the Message to the Media

-PR teams can help the GA effort by sourcing media opportunities that take advantage of policy and political moments that will be important for the industry.
-This could be a hearing held by the Senate or a set of proposed regulations from the Securities and Exchange Commission.
+PR teams can help the GA effort by sourcing opportunities that leverage timely policy and political moments that will be important for the industry.
+This could be a hearing held by the Senate or a set of proposed regulations from the SEC.
 With that foreknowledge and the right language, high-profile media opportunities can be secured on broadcast outlets.

-A spot on This Week with George Stephanopoulos is hard to come by, but there are shows hosted by Bloomberg, CNBC and Fox Business that are more influential in the business community.
-If you can explain to them how developments in Washington will impact an industry, you are already in a good position.
+Getting a spot on This Week with George Stephanopoulos is hard, but shows hosted by Bloomberg, CNBC, and Fox Business have more influence in the business community.
+If you can explain to them how developments in Washington will impact an industry, you are in a good position.

-Similarly, the primary audience for government affairs teams is elected officials and their staff.
+Similarly, government affairs teams primarily target elected officials and their staff.
 Messages that are important to them are also important to consumers.
-As PR professionals, it is our job to frame the message in a way that reporters of different beats will care about, whether it be from a technology angle, impact on personal financial planning, or even employment in a state or city.
-This opens up a wide variety of media targets—from vertical industry publications and newsletters to local news and radio—to amplify your message.
+As PR professionals, it’s our job to frame the message in a way that reporters of different beats will care about.
+This could be from a technology angle, impact on personal financial planning, or even employment in a state or city.
+This opens up a wide variety of media targets to amplify your message.

-Celebrities, foreign dignitaries and national elected officials often duke it out to get space in the opinion pages of The Washington Post and The New York Times.
-But if you take a step back to recalibrate, a regulations-oriented message can open up more possibilities for submitting op-eds in a variety of major newspapers or syndicated services.
-Often, reframing an argument to focus on how the industry that will be affected will generate more visibility for a brand than winning the coveted spot in the national outlet.
+Celebrities, foreign dignitaries and elected officials duke it out to get space in the opinion pages of The Washington Post and The New York Times.
+But a regulations-oriented message opens up possibilities for submitting op-eds in a variety of major newspapers.
+Reframing an argument to focus on how the affected industry will generate more visibility for a brand than winning the coveted spot in the national outlet often achieves this.

 Siloed communication is always detrimental in the dynamic and often complex world of financial services.
-By fostering a collaborative environment where public relations and government affairs work hand-in-hand, financial services companies can present a unified voice that builds trust, navigates challenges, and ultimately positions them for success.
+By fostering a collaborative environment where PR and GA work hand-in-hand, financial services companies can present a unified voice that builds trust, navigates challenges, and ultimately positions them for success.

 This article was originally featured in O’Dwyer’s Public Relations News.